OndrejValla/TALENTED-PEOPLE/README.md

 | Action |
 |--------|
 In categories.html, click the button Add Category.
-Once in add_category.html fill up form asking for the new category name and then submit the form by clicking Add Category button.
+Once in add_category.html fill up form asking for the new category name and then submit the form by clicking the Add Category button.

 | Expected Result |
 |-----------------|